-We offer individual sessions with Certified Health and Wellness Coach, Shannon Seiferth.
+We offer individual sessions with Well-Being Educator/Counselor, Shannon Seiferth, MS, CHWC.

 Sleeping well in college can be very difficult for a variety of reasons including your environment, stress, academics, and possibly physical ailments.
 Our wellness coaches will help you better understand what is getting in the way of a good night’s sleep and assist you in creating a personalized plan to help you feel rested and motivated.
 Education about sleep hygiene and a free sleep kit will be provided.
 Referral to a Health & Wellness clinician may also be recommended.